-Dive reports: Jenny Pickles, BSAC Dive Leader This dive site is in a quiet calm bay, found at the bottom of a very steep hill (don't over load cars or put tanks at the back of the car or you'll never get back up!).
-There are toilet facilities during the summer and a friendly pub and this is also a locals favourite fishing spot.The dive is good for training and evening dives, and is a bit like diving in a large rock pool as it's fairly consistently shallow.
+Dive Report: Jenny Pickles, BSAC Dive Leader This dive site is in a quiet calm bay, found at the bottom of a very steep hill (don't overload cars or put tanks at the back of the car or you'll never get back up!).
+There are toilet facilities during the summer and a friendly pub and this is also a local favourite fishing spot.The dive is good for training and evening dives, it's a bit like diving in a large rock pool as it's fairly consistently shallow.
 There's lots of life such as pipe-fish, crabs, shrimps, cuttlefish etc.

 Dive Report: Comment in the box below